-Brand new, publisher overstock.
-May have light shelf wear and/or a remainder mark.
+Brand new, publisher overstock with light shelf wear and remainder mark on bottom and bottom edge of DJ.
 If you need more than 1 copy please let me know as I often have extras on hand that are not included in the "available quantity for sale".

 - Hardcover/Hardback: 272 pages

 - Publisher: Viking (June 14, 2016)

 - ISBN-10: 1101979984

 - Product Dimensions: 5.8 x 0.9 x 8.5 inches

 #1 New York Times bestselling author Eric Metaxas delivers an